 Lighting

-Conversely, lighting that is overly bright and fluorescent was shown to contribute to off task behaviour and making hyperactive behaviour worse”.
+Conversely, lighting that is overly bright and fluorescent was shown to contribute to off-task behaviour and make hyperactive behaviour worse."

 Good training hall design may include roof lighting, stage lighting, projector screen contrast, etc.

-On the day of the training, check that the training room lighting is not too much or too blinding.
-Switch off bulbs if necessary.
+On the day of the training, check that the training room lighting is not too bright or too blinding.
+Switch off the bulbs if necessary.

 Do not be afraid to ask trainees if the lighting is sufficient or not for them.